History of science: 20th century

 Science advanced dramatically during the 20th century.
 There were new and radical developments in the physical and life sciences, building on the progress from the 19th century.

 Theory of relativity and quantum mechanics

 The beginning of the 20th century brought the start of a revolution in physics.
 The long-held theories of Newton were shown not to be correct in all circumstances.
 Beginning in 1900, Max Planck, Albert Einstein, Niels Bohr and others developed quantum theories to explain various anomalous experimental results, by introducing discrete energy levels.
 Not only did quantum mechanics show that the laws of motion did not hold on small scales, but the theory of general relativity, proposed by Einstein in 1915, showed that the fixed background of spacetime, on which both Newtonian mechanics and special relativity depended, could not exist.
 In 1925, Werner Heisenberg and Erwin Schrödinger formulated quantum mechanics, which explained the preceding quantum theories.
-The observation by Edwin Hubble in 1929 that the speed at which galaxies recede positively correlates with their distance, led to the understanding that the universe is expanding, and the formulation of the Big Bang theory by Georges Lemaître.
 Currently, general relativity and quantum mechanics are inconsistent with each other, and efforts are underway to unify the two.